 With all that said, we’d like to encourage families looking to embark on the potty training journey to focus on potty readiness and make using the potty their toddler’s accomplishment and not worry about a timeline.
 After all, toddlers know that we want them to be able to use the potty, but they need to feel comfortable doing it when it is right for them.

-For more information on potty readiness, pleaser join us at one of our Potty Readiness webinars.
+For more information on potty readiness, please join us at one of our Potty Readiness webinars.